 So without further ado, here are her four steps to "Feeling Better" spell:

 By this time she was feeling much better, but there was still a little a wobbly-ness, "I wasn't sad anymore, but I was still missing you a bit."
-And this is when the spell got taken to a whole new level.
-One of the little ones, an adorable 4-year-old with a mess of curls and the sweetest voice you have ever heard asked for her help -- and so she discovered the magic of being in service.
-It wasn't anything huge -- he just wanted her to help him find something -- but what she realized was massive: not only does helping someone else make us feel better in and of itself, it also gets us to stop focusing on our own sh*t!
-And best of all it gives us a sense of control over our little corner of the universe, because it is entirely empowering to see our own effect in the world -- game changer!
+And this is when the spell got taken to a whole other level.
+One of the little ones, an adorable 4-year-old with a mess of curls and the sweetest voice you have ever heard asked for her help — and so she discovered the magic of being in service.
+It wasn't anything huge — he just wanted her to help him find something — but what she realized was massive: not only does helping someone else make us feel better in and of itself, it also gets us to stop focusing on our own shit!